How to Know If You Have an Abscess Tooth: Symptoms You Shouldn’t Ignore

 Can You Have a Tooth Infection Without an Abscess?

 Yes, it is possible to have a tooth infection without an abscess.
-Note that a tooth abscess is one common outcome of dental infection but not its sole possibility.
-In some patients, a dental bacterial infection can lead to a pulp infection and may necessitate root canal treatment.
+Note that a tooth abscess is one common outcome of dental infection but not its guaranteed possibility.
+In some patients, a dental infection can lead to a pulp infection and may necessitate root canal treatment.
 In others, it may spread to the surrounding jawbone or gum tissue.
 In a few cases, it may even enter the systemic blood circulation and spread the dental infection to the heart and brain.
 In rare cases, it can also block the airways, leading to death.

 A tooth abscess is dangerous, and should not be ignored.
 Whether it's a painful or a painless pus pocket, your tooth abscess requires prompt dental care.
 If you're unsure about your symptoms and asking yourself, "How do I know I have a tooth abscess?", there are signs only a dentist can confirm.